delzio/de-bootcamp-project/README.md

 ## Background
 Penicillin is a vital group of antibiotics used in the treatment of various bacterial infections.
 It is produced through fermentation of the Penicillium fungus and is later purified from these fungal cells and all other impurities.
 To understand the amount of Penicillin produced, samples are typically taken at several intervals throughout the manufacturing process.
 This sampling is invasive, leading to delays in manufacturing and increased risk of contaminations.
 Raman spectroscopy is a powerful analytical technique which can be used to analyze the composition of biological components in solution.
 It is becoming popular in biopharmaceutical production since it is non-invasive and allows for measurements to be taken in-process thereby eliminating the need for sampling.
 This technique relies on measuring the spectrum of light scattered through a solution to measure target product concentration and quality attributes.

 The raw data used in this project includes 100 batches worth of processing data for the large-scale manufacutring of Penicillin.
-Each batch includes many records of data from both sample measurements as well as Raman sepctra readings throughout the manufacturing of the Penicillin product (for more info on the data set used please refer to [Data Sources](#data-sources) and [Acknowledgements](#acknowledgements)).
+Each batch includes many records of data from both sample measurements as well as Raman sepctra readings throughout the manufacturing of the Insulin product (for more info on the data set used please refer to [Data Sources](#data-sources) and [Acknowledgements](#acknowledgements)).

 ## Project Description
 This project will focus specifically on the following columns from the 100_Batches_IndPenSim_V3.csv dataset: